zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 media streams due to their usage.
-Some typical reasons for going to this archetype are scalability over multicast, simulcast, need for extended QoS prioritisation of media streams due to their usage in the application, or the need for fine-grained signalling using today's tools.
+Some typical reasons for going to this archetype are scalability over multicast, simulcast, need for extended QoS prioritisation of media streams due to their usage in the application, or the need for fine-grained signalling using today\'s tools.

 The Pros: